 Featured in Remarks from Vice Chair Philip N. Jefferson, Feb 21, 2025

-View PaperI am a senior economist at the Federal Reserve Board, having joined in 2022.
-As part of the Industrial Output section, I work on the Federal Reserve Board's Expanded Measurement Agenda (EMA) where I leverage ML/AI techniques alongside novel data sources to develop measures of economic activity.
-I am also a Research Fellow at the Federal Deposit Insurance Corporation.
-Previously, from 2018-2022, I was a financial economist at the Federal Deposit Insurance Corporation (FDIC), where I conducted banking research and developed quantitative models to support FDIC operations.
+View PaperI am a principal economist at the Federal Reserve Board, having joined in 2022.
+In the Industrial Output section, I work on economic measurement, including the estimation of U.S. industrial production and capacity utilization (the G.17), which covers manufacturing, mining, and utilities.
+I also contribute to the Federal Reserve Board's Expanded Measurement Agenda where I use ML/AI techniques and novel data sources to develop high-frequency measures of economic activity.
+In addition, I am a Research Fellow at the Federal Deposit Insurance Corporation.
+Previously, from 2018-2022, I was a financial economist at the FDIC, where I conducted banking research and developed quantitative models to support FDIC operations.
+While working at the FDIC and the Fed, I taught courses in Text Mining and Financial Analytics as an adjunct professor at the University of Maryland from 2019 to 2023.

-I completed my PhD in Economics in July 2018 at Universitat Pompeu Fabra and the Barcelona School of Economics.
-My academic background includes a Bachelor's degree in Applied Mathematics from the University of California, Berkeley.
-During my doctoral studies, I collaborated with central banks, including an eight-month research visit at the Deutsche Bundesbank and research projects with the Banco de la República of Colombia.
-I also held internships in the credit analytics department at Moody's Analytics and various investment funds.
-Additionally, I taught courses in Text Mining and Financial Analytics as an adjunct professor at the University of Maryland from 2019 to 2023.
+I received my PhD in Economics from Universitat Pompeu Fabra (the Barcelona School of Economics) in 2018, and hold a B.A. in Applied Mathematics from the University of California, Berkeley.
+During my doctoral studies, I worked closely with various central banks, including an eight-month research visit at the Deutsche Bundesbank and research projects with the Banco de la República of Colombia.
+Earlier in my career, I held roles in credit analytics at Moody's Analytics and in investment management.